-“No… I mean… What makes you think I’d come back here…”
+“No… I mean… What makes you think I would come back here…”

 He snorts another laugh, puts away the tablet, and coughs, “good luck with your experiment.”

-As soon as she stepped out from those rooms, a heavy burden as if had lifted from her, and on her walk towards the Terratorium – where older Security members were currently having a match, and she looked down on it, and saw figures in silver-white suits running around silver-white blocks, shouting, screaming and knocking each other out – another weight snuck in.
+As soon as she stepped out from those rooms, a heavy burden as if had lifted from her, and on her walk towards the Terratorium – where older Security members were currently having a fun match, and she looked down on it, and saw figures in silver-white suits running around silver-white blocks, shouting, screaming and knocking each other out – another weight snuck in.

 And if you want to know how Eysin does at the gladiator guild – you’re going to have to keep reading.